Brown-University-Library/bell/README.md

 - Normalization
     - check all images have MASTER & JP2 datastreams (not TIFF, ...)
     - check MASTER & JP2 headers: should have a filename, content type for JP2s, ...
 (HEAD request works for this)
+- review one_off scripts and get rid of least-necessary scripts
+- get rid of any utils/ files that we haven't used

 ---